-In 2013-14 Westminster published results of 71% of Westminster pupils achieving 5 grade A-C GCSEs, including English and Maths, compared with 70% the previous year.
+In 2013-14 (academic year) DfE latest published results showed that 67% of Westminster pupils achieved 5 grade A-C GCSEs, including English and Maths, compared with 70% the previous year.
 This result maintains Westminster's position well above the national rate of 53% (which is down from 59% in 2013).
-DfE have published provisional results showing that 67% of Westminster pupils achieved 5 grade A-C GCSEs, however this figure is still being finalised with schools and a final figure will be known in January 2015.
+The decline, both locally and nationally, is at least partly attributable to revised methodology.